YefanZhou/dispersion-score/README.md

 ## Citation
-We appreciate it if you would please cite the following paper if you found the repository useful for your work:
+If you find the repository useful for your work, please cite our paper.
 ```
 @article{zhou2021dataset,
   title={A Dataset-Dispersion Perspective on Reconstruction Versus Recognition in Single-View 3D Reconstruction Networks},